quavo19/Portfolio/README.md

 # Personal Portfolio

-## this is a project i made for my portfolio
+This is a project that displays all the projects i have made so far as a software developer.

 ## Built With
 - html
 - css
-- figma
+- JavaScript

 ## Getting Started